goharbor/harbor/tests/testcases/Group2-image-management/2-34-admin-role-delete-projects.md

-Test 2-34 - Admin User Delete Projects (DB Mode)
+Test 2-34 - Admin User Delete Projects
 =======

 # Purpose:

-To verify that a user with system admin role can delete other user's projects when users are managed locally by Harbor (DB mode).
+To verify that a user with system admin role can delete other user's projects using local database authentication.

 # References:
 User guide

 # Environment:
 * This test requires that two(2) Harbor instances are running and available.
-* Harbor is set to authenticate against a local database. ( auth_mode is set to **db_auth** .)
-The user data is stored in a local database.
+* Harbor uses local database authentication.
+Users are stored in the local database.
 * A linux host with Docker CLI installed (Docker client).
 * At least two non-admin users.